 - Society for the Study of American Women Writers

-- C. Hugh Holman Award for Outstanding Dissertation, University of North Carolina at Chapel Hill, 2014
+- C. Hugh Holman Award for Outstanding Dissertation in Pre-1900 American Literature, Department of English and Comparative Literature, University of North Carolina at Chapel Hill, 2014

-- Lawrence G. Avery Award for Excellence in Teaching Literature, University of North Carolina at Chapel Hill, 2014
+- Laurence G. Avery Award for Excellence in Teaching Literature, Department of English and Comparative Literature, University of North Carolina at Chapel Hill, 2014

 Edited Journal Issues